grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 In the sonar compartment they could hear Shakes' voice crackling questions over the ship-to-ship in the control room and Bastian responding to him.

-"I suggest we make our friend Shakes a resource."
-Hemi said.
+"I suggest we make use of our friend Shakes as a resource," Hemi said.

-"Send the reckless risk-taker to check it out?
+"Send the reckless risk-taker to check it out the scary unknown objects?
 That's my kind of fuckin' plan Hemi."
 Percy climbed up to the control room and took over the conversation with Shakes from Bastian.
-She explained the situation to him and they came up with a plan where Shakes would move forward on battery and check out the radar contacts while the _Prospect_ submerged to periscope depth and followed behind, staying within ship-to-ship range of the _Gnat_.
+She explained the situation to him and together they came up with a plan where Shakes would move forward on battery and check out the radar contacts while the _Prospect_ submerged to periscope depth and followed behind, staying within ship-to-ship range of the _Gnat_.

-15 minutes later, the _Gnat_ was coming up on the first of the radar contacts.
+Fifteen minutes later, the _Gnat_ was coming up on the first of the radar contacts.
 Percy watched the blackness where the _Gnat_ was located ahead of them through the periscope.
 Soon a beam of light shot out from the water, and in the reflection of it she could see Shakes' spiky head at the top of the sail of the _Gnat_.
-Shakes ran the light beam forward and back along a black wall that road up and down on the ocean swell ahead of him.
+Shakes ran the light beam forward and back along a black wall that rode up and down on the ocean swell ahead of him.

-At this range Cassandra could hear the object on the sonar --- water slapping against a steel void with the random regularity of ocean chop --- Cassandra was convinced it was a ship.
+At this range Cassandra was now able to hear the object on the sonar --- water slapping against a steel void with the random regularity of ocean chop --- Cassandra was convinced it was a ship.

-It was only a few minutes later that Shakes confirmed her guess over radio.
+Only a few minutes later, Shakes confirmed her guess over radio.
 "Yeah _Prospect_, the object is a big empty cargo vessel.
 Rusting away and half sunk, it looks like.
 You think all those contacts are abandoned ships?"

 Percy looked away from the periscope viewfinder at Hemi, who was holding the ship-to-ship radio mic.
 "What do you think Hemi?"

 "It is possible.
-I have heard rumors of such things: abandoned ships and garbage float into some kind of slow gyre in the middle of the ocean, where they sometimes circle for decades before they weaken enough for the ocean to draw them down."
+I have heard rumors of such things: abandoned ships, among other refuse, float into some kind of slow gyre in the middle of the ocean, where they sometimes circle for decades before they weaken enough for the ocean to draw them down."

 "Like a fucking ship graveyard," said Bastian.

 [//]: # (Is the garbage gyre the Zone from Stalker?
 Abso-fucking-lutely!
 But is not everything the Zone?)

-"A walk among those lost souls might be an fucking opportunity for a pair of boats that don't want to be found," said Percy.
-"Hemi, see if you can work out a way with Shakes that we might traverse this graveyard safely."
+"A walk among those lost souls might be a fucking opportunity for a pair of boats that don't want to be found," said Percy.
+"Hemi, see if you can work out a way with Shakes that we might traverse this graveyard without physically encountering one of these ghosts."

 Hemi and Shakes chatted for a few minutes over the ship-to-ship.
 They decided that if they kept the speed of the boats low, they should be able to navigate through the sea of derelicts safely.